vgnam/STCH/STCH_PSL/README.md

 - <code>problem.py</code> contains all test problems used in this paper;
 - The folder <code>data</code> contains the problem information for the RE problems, which is obtained from the [reproblems repository](https://github.com/ryojitanabe/reproblems).

-- If you find the RE problems are useful for your research, please also cite the RE paper:
+- If you find the RE problems useful for your research, please also cite the RE paper:

 ```
 @article{tanabe2020easy,